zimbora/mgmt-iot-web/Readme.md

 [mqtt-broker-auth](https://github.com/zimbora/mqtt-broker-auth)

 Note: This module must be used with a special mqtt broker.
 So, in order to have it working properly you need to run mqtt-broker-auth also

+## FTP

+passive connections - hard to configure with nginx !!

 ## Adding features to this module